 Given the choice of allowing a small balance of Hyatt points go unused year after year or converting those points to a more useful program, the latter is clearly a better option even if the conversion rate is poor.

-3. You Have Orphaned Chase Points
+3. You have orphaned Chase points

-The Chase Sapphire Preferred® Credit Card and the Chase Sapphire Reserve® Card both earn Ultimate Rewards points which can be converted to Hyatt points (and a host of other currencies) in a ratio of 1:1.
-If you’re considering giving up your Ultimate Rewards card and only have a small balance of points that need to be used, a transfer to Hyatt and then to AAdvantage may make sense…but only in very limited circumstances.
+If you’re considering giving up your Ultimate Rewards card and only have a small balance of points that need to be used, a transfer to Hyatt and then to AAdvantage may make sense… but only in very limited circumstances.

-On the whole, most people will get a lot more value out of their Chase Ultimate Rewards point by transferring them to programs like the British Airways Executive Club, United Airlines MileagePlus or possibly even JetBlue’s True Blue program but, on the off chance that we’re dealing with a hardened American Airlines loyalist who never uses any of the currencies I just listed, an indirect transfer to the AAdvantage program may be a reasonable option to take.
+On the whole, most people will get a lot more value out of their Chase Ultimate Rewards point by transferring them to programs like the British Airways Executive Club, United Airlines MileagePlus or possibly even JetBlue’s True Blue program, but, on the off chance that we’re dealing with a hardened American Airlines loyalist who never uses any of the currencies I just listed, an indirect transfer to the AAdvantage program may be a reasonable option to take.

-Bottom Line
+Bottom line

 For the overwhelming majority of readers, a 25% bonus on transfers between Hyatt and the AAdvantage program isn’t enough to move the needle – the transfer ratio is still too poor to warrant any serious transfer of points.